onap/vnfrqts-requirements/docs/Chapter7.rst

 -  If the CallbackUrl field is empty or missing in the push job, then the chef-client run need not post the results back via callback.

-* R-15885 The VNF **MUST** Upon completion of the chef-client run, POST back on the callback URL, a JSON object as described in Table A2 if the chef-client run list includes a cookbook/recipe that is callback capable.
+* R-15885 The xNF **MUST** Upon completion of the chef-client run, POST back on the callback URL, a JSON object as described in Table A2 if the chef-client run list includes a cookbook/recipe that is callback capable.
 Failure to POST on the Callback Url should not be considered a critical error.
-That is, if the chef-client successfully completes the VNF action, it should reflect this status on the Chef Server regardless of whether the Callback succeeded or not.
+That is, if the chef-client successfully completes the xNF action, it should reflect this status on the Chef Server regardless of whether the Callback succeeded or not.

 ONAP Chef API Usage
 ~~~~~~~~~~~~~~~~~~~